 The student will demonstrate facility at constructing and trouble shooting op amp circuits in the laboratory with proper use of test equipment.

 The student will demonstrate appropriate communication skills, particularly technical reports through the laboratory.

 The student will demonstrate the ability to work as part of a technical team, particularly in the laboratory.

 Success in this course requires a good working knowledge of the theorems presented in ET 151 Circuits 1, and the amplifier concepts covered in ET 161 Linear Electronics.
 Math level is mostly algebra, although some equation proofs do require differential and/or integral calculus.
-Only one chapter (10) requires the use of calculus for day-to-day problem solutions.
-For lab, you'll need the standard array of goodies as used in ET151 Circuits 1 and ET161 Linear Electronics (breadboard, DMM, small handtools, hook-up leads, etc.) Unless otherwise specified, all lab exercises require a non-formal report due no later than one week after the exercise.
+Smart devices will not be allowed during tests.
+For lab, you'll need the standard array of goodies as used in ET151 Circuits 1 and ET161 Linear Electronics (breadboard, DMM, small handtools, hook-up leads, etc.) Unless otherwise specified, all lab exercises require a technical report due no later than one week after the exercise.
 Late penalty is one letter grade for the first half week, two letter grades for the second half week.
 Reports are not accepted beyond two weeks and receive a grade of 0.
 Remember, plagiarism is grounds for failure.